santapo/free-space-detection/README.md

 <img src="overview.gif" />
 </p>

-This repository is the simple version of the <a href="https://github.com/fabvio/ld-lsi">original repository (ROS node).
+This repository is the simple version of the <a href="https://github.com/fabvio/ld-lsi">original repository (ROS node).</a>

 # Inference
 You have to check the configuration in `inference.py` and edit it for your purposes.